School Board Policy 712 -

 1. Video recording will be viewed by school district personnel on a random basis and/or when problems have been brought to the attention of the school district.

-2. A video recording of the actions of students may be used by the school district as evidence in any disciplinary action brought against any student or employee.
+2. A video recording of the actions of students and/or employees, may be used by the school district as evidence in any disciplinary action brought against any student or employee.

-3. A video recording will be released only in conformance with the Minnesota Government Data Practices Act, Minn.
-Stat.
-Ch.
-13 and the Family Educational Rights and Privacy Act, 20 U.S.C. § 1232g and the rules and/or regulations promulgated thereunder.
+3. A video recording will be released only in conformance with the Minnesota Government Data Practices Act, Minnesota Statutes, chapter 13 and the Family Educational Rights and Privacy Act, 20 United States Code section 1232g and the rules and/or regulations promulgated thereunder.

 C. Security and Maintenance

-1. The school district shall establish appropriate security safeguards to ensure that video recordings are maintained and stored in conformance with the Minnesota Government Data Practices Act, Minn.
-Stat.
-Ch.
-13, and the Family Educational Rights and Privacy Act, 20 U.S.C. § 1232g, and the rules and/or regulations promulgated thereunder.
+1. The school district shall establish appropriate security safeguards to ensure that video recordings are maintained and stored in conformance with the Minnesota Government Data Practices Act, Minnesota Statutes, chapter 13, and the Family Educational Rights and Privacy Act, 20 United States Code section 1232g, and the rules and/or regulations promulgated thereunder.

-2. The school district shall ensure that video recordings are retained in accordance with the school district’s records retention schedule.
+2. The school district shall ensure that video recordings are retained for a period of at least 45 days.

 Legal References: